-Under these conditions the dense corrosion scales are frequently disrupted, forming instead defective, multi-laminated scales that have much reduced mechanical properties.
+Under these conditions, the dense corrosion scales are frequently disrupted, forming defective, multi-laminated scales with reduced mechanical properties.
 These scales are vulnerable to erosion damage and loss in a process termed corrosion-erosion, in which the corrosion scales are lost, leaving the underlying tube metal unprotected from further corrosion.
 Typically, higher gas velocity further increases the corrosion-erosion rate.

-The most widespread solution to manage excessive fireside corrosion in the furnace section is to weld several millimeters of Inconel 625 cladding to the plain carbon steel tubing, either in the workshop prior to installation or on-site during a turnaround outage.
-Ordinarily Inconel 625 is expected to have a lower wastage rate than plain carbon or low alloy steels.
-However, because it has low erosion resistance, Inconel 625 experiences accelerated metal loss due to abrasion in many BFB waste-to-energy and biomass boilers.
+The widespread solution to manage excessive fireside corrosion in the furnace section was to weld several millimeters of Inconel 625 cladding to the plain carbon steel tubing, either in the workshop prior to installation or on-site during a turnaround outage.
+Unfortunately. low erosion resistance of Inconel 625 leads to accelerated metal loss due to abrasion in many BFB waste-to-energy and biomass boilers.

-The use of thermally sprayed coatings is gaining greater acceptance as an alternative to Inconel 625 weld cladding due to resistance to corrosion-erosion phenomena.
-Initial attempts to employ traditional twin wire arc spray (TWAS) with NiCrMo alloy wire feedstock were relatively unsuccessful.
-High levels of coating permeation by corrosive species in high-moisture content environments caused corrosion at the coating interface and delamination.
+The use of thermal spray coating is gaining great interest as an alternative to Inconel 625 weld cladding due to resistance to corrosion-erosion phenomena.
+Many attempts to employ traditional twin wire arc spray (TWAS) with alloy wire feedstock were unsuccessful.
+High levels of coating permeation by corrosive species in high-moisture content environments caused corrosion at the coating interface and frequently ended up with the coating delamination.
 Coating permeation may occur through chemical and structural weaknesses in an arc-sprayed coating.
 These are simple porosity, high oxide content, particle micro-cracking and/or through coating macro-cracking due to elevated stresses.

 Erosion-Corrosion Resistant HVTS Metal Spray Coatings

-The use of IGS High Velocity Thermal Spray process ensures finely structured coating, with and order of magnitude lower permeability and greater homogeneity.
+The use of IGS High Velocity Thermal Spray process ensures finely structured coating, with an order of magnitude lower permeability and greater homogeneity.
 Changes in feedstock chemistry have further improved performance by significantly reducing stress, increasing bond strength and mitigating oxide content.
-By addressing the root cause of these microstructural defects through process and material chemistry, thermal spray may be successfully employed in the field, during shutdowns, with high production rates and low costs.
+By addressing the root cause of these microstructural defects through the process and material chemistry, high velocity thermal spray cladding is successfully employed in the field, during shutdowns, with high production rates and low costs.
 As with welding and other coating technologies, surface preparation, material, process and procedure criteria should be well defined in coating specifications.
-Moreover the IGS HVTS generates no Heat Affected Zone on the substrate neither residual stresses on the base metal since the temperature of the base metal remains low even without water in the boiler tubes.
+Moreover, the IGS HVTS does not generate Heat Affected Zone on the substrate or residual stresses on the base metal since the temperature of the base metal remains low even without water in the boiler tubes.

-Integrated Global Services Europe provides on-site thermal spray coating inside WtE and Biomass BFB boilers in all countries of European Union, including the UK, Germany, the Netherlands, Italy, Switzerland, and France, from our operations centre in the Czech Republic.
+Integrated Global Services provides on-site thermal spray coating inside WtE and Biomass BFB boilers in all countries of Europe, including the UK, Netherlands, Germany, Italy, Switzerland, and France, from our operations center in the Czech Republic.
 As an international company, we spray coatings in the United States, Middle East, Japan, South-East Asia, and Africa.
 We have a global infrastructure established so that we can bring solutions to our clients where and when they need them.